smart-data-models/dataModel.S4BLDG/DuctSilencer/doc/spec_ZH.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     type:
-      description: Property.
-It must be equal to `DuctSilencer`.
+      description: It must be equal to `DuctSilencer`
       enum:
         - DuctSilencer
       type: string
       x-ngsi:
         type: Property
     weight:
-      description: Property.
-The weight of the device.
-Usually measured in kilograms (kg) or grams (g).
+      description: The weight of the device.
+Usually measured in kilograms (kg) or grams (g)
       type: number
       x-ngsi:
         type: Property
     workingPressureMax:
-      description: 'Property.
-Maximum working pressure.
-Usually measured in Pascals (Pa, N/m2).'
+      description: 'Maximum working pressure.
+Usually measured in Pascals (Pa, N/m2)'
       type: number
       x-ngsi:
         type: Property
     workingPressureMin:
-      description: 'Property.
-Allowable minimum working pressure (relative to ambient pressure).
-Usually measured in Pascals (Pa, N/m2).'
+      description: 'Allowable minimum working pressure (relative to ambient pressure).
+Usually measured in Pascals (Pa, N/m2)'
       type: number
       x-ngsi:
         type: Property